devproca/sql-dev-day/README.md

    from person;
 ```

-will give the following results:
+that will give the following results:

 |person_id  | first_name            | last_name   | has_same_last  |
 |-----------|-----------------------|-------------|----------------|